guibranco/pancake/docs/index.md

 - **[GUID v4](guid-v4.md)**: Generate unique GUIDs for your data entities.
 - **[Health Checks](health-checks.md)**: Monitor the health status of your applications and services.
 - **[HTTP Requests](request.md)**: Easily send and manage HTTP requests, supporting multiple methods such as GET, POST, PUT, and DELETE.
+- **[IP Utils](ip-utils.md)**: Utility functions for validating, checking ranges, and converting IP addresses in both IPv4 and IPv6 formats.
 - **[Logger](logger.md)**: Robust logging capabilities to track application events and errors.
 - **[Memory Cache](memory-cache.md)**: Implement caching strategies to improve application performance.
 - **[One Signal](one-signal.md)**: Integrate One Signal for push notifications in your applications.